cs3216/cs3216.github.io/coursework/product-design/index.md

 The broad structure of the PRD is as such:
 1. Product Purpose (Milestones 1-3)
 - Description of the problem that you are trying to solve
+- High level description of what the product does and how it solves the problem
 - Who is the product for

 2. Competitive Analysis (Not included in Assignment 1)